-We are pleased to announce the return of public skating programs!
-Public skating programs will be free of charge for the community and no registration is required.
+Public skating programs are free of charge for the community and no registration is required.

 View Public Skating Sessions online here.